-Meaningful connections on LinkedIn can be anyone you have a positive relationship with!
-A professor, family friend, previous supervisor, fellow alumnus, or referral to someone.
-All of these can be important connections that can help you when you are looking for a job because you can get your foot in the door, gain advice, obtain new connections and leads, and get your name out there!
+On LinkedIn, connect with a professor, family friend, previous supervisor, fellow alumnus, or referral to someone...all of these can be important connections that help when you are looking for a job or internship.
+Get your 'foot in the door,' gain advice, obtain new connections and leads, and increase professional network authentically!

 - Utilize Westmont College's alumni network on LinkedIn

 - What to Do With All Those Random LinkedIn Invites

 - Your Network and Degrees of Connection